bps-enterprise-devsecops/bps-enterprise-devsecops.github.io/containers.md

 ### 5.2 JavaScript (Node.js) Applications

--   **Multi-Stage Builds:** Essential for Node.js to exclude `node_modules` from the final image, significantly reducing size.
+-   **Multi-Stage Builds:** Use multi-stage builds to leverage Docker layer caching for faster builds and to ensure that build tools and development dependencies are excluded from the final image.
+Only include necessary runtime files (such as `node_modules` if required for production) in the final layer to optimize image size and security.

 -   **`.dockerignore`:** Use a comprehensive `.dockerignore` file to exclude unnecessary files (e.g., `node_modules` from the host, `.git`, `dist` if built in a separate stage, `npm-debug.log`).